harness/developer-hub/kb/platform/harness-platform-faqs.md

 When you create a project using the API, by default the Project inherits the project admin permissions on creation from the Service Account where the API token was generated.

-### Harness API Token validity
+### How do I check Harness API token validity?

-In Harness under Service Account when you create the token, the validity of the token depends on how the token was created.
-If you have specified the expiry date.
-In case you want the token to never expire you can set the expiration to No Expiration option.
+When creating a token in Harness under Service Account, the validity of the token is determined based on how it was created.
+If you have specified an expiry date, the token will expire on that date.
+However, if you want the token to never expire, you can select the **No Expiration** option.

 ### Delegate disconnected status in the API